 8. Make a Wire Tool to Assist in Pulling the Reed Back Up

 When you prepare to weave the new reed in place, you will need a tool to assist you in performing the weave.
 The reed will be woven over and under the cross member.
 You will not be able to pull the reed back up to the surface without a wire tool to hook and pull up the reed.
-Form a wire tool from a paperclip or similar sized wire so that when you feed the end of the can down over a cross member, you can grab it with the wire and pull up up again from under the adjacent cross member.
+Form a wire tool from a paperclip or similar sized wire so that when you feed the end of the cane down over a cross member, you can grab it with the wire and pull up up again from under the adjacent cross member.
 You need to bend one end of the wire to form a hook sufficient to grab the reed and pull it back up to the surface.
 You might have to experiment a bit to get it to work the way you want it to.
-Keep the hook slender because it needs to pull the cace up and between the laterals.
+Keep the hook slender because it needs to pull the cane up and between the laterals.
 Bend the opposite end so that your it gives your finger something to pull up on the tool when your pulling the reed up.